fredgeorge/rapids_rivers_in_typescript/README.md

 Licensed under the MIT License; see LICENSE file in root.

 A TypeScript implementation of Rapids/Rivers framework using RabbitMQ for the event bus.
+This also supports JavaScript implementation of services (using TypeScript engine).

 ## Summary